Spring Sale! Sound Packs, Ableton Live Projects, and Bundles are now up to 40% off.

 • Radio Silence Beat 00:00

-Love Me In Whatever Way is a mostly piano-led song, that utilises some incredible use of samples.
-The song closes out with some thick sounding synth lines, where we hear the Prophet 08 do what it does best.
+Love Me in Whatever Way is a mostly piano-led song, that makes some incredible use of samples.
+The song closes out with some thick sounding synth lines, where we hear the Prophet ’08 do what it does best.
 Start with the same 2 Oscillator template patch and leave both Oscillators on sawtooth waveforms, however, detune the frequency of Oscillator B by an octave (12 semitones).

 00:00